roderickjackson-bradley/socket_io_app/work/w10/d2/02-intro-to-spas-and-react.md

 At this point, the takeaway should be that:

 - React apps consist of **components** that we code using JavaScript (and a special syntax known as JSX).
+You will not be creating any *.html files in a React app!
-- The line of code that causes all of the components to initially be rendered is:
+- The line of code that causes all of the components to be rendered for the first time is:

 	```js
 	ReactDOM.render(<App />, rootElement);